Sprinkles to start the weekend

 New records and data for July

 Furthermore, on July 5, there was a blast that caused material damage between Sallent and Artés, in Bages.
-This is confirmed by a report by Meteocat, which also states that on Saturday the 12th, there was a record number of waterspouts in a month of July, specifically six.
+This is confirmed by a report by Meteocat, which also states that on Saturday the 12th, there was a record number of waterspouts in July, specifically six.

 The study details that the blast reached a wind speed of 150 km/h in the midst of a strong storm.
 The event affected a 4.7 km long and 2.5 km wide strip, with hundreds of uprooted or broken trees and damage to roofs and decks.
 The waterspouts are not typical of July, but the collision between the DANA and the intense heat accumulated on land and at sea created a phenomenon more typical of late summer.